-This program provides counseling to consumers on seeking, financing, maintaining, renting, or owning a home.
+HUD's Housing Counseling Program provides counseling to consumers on seeking, financing, maintaining, renting, or owning a home.
 The program also addresses homelessness through counseling and assists homeowners in need of foreclosure assistance.
 Counseling is provided by HUD certified housing counselors who are employed by HUD-approved housing counseling agencies (HCAs).

 HUD awards grants to HUD-approved Housing Counseling Agencies and State Housing Finance Agencies through a competitive process.

 Applicants for grants from this program must be HUD-approved counseling agencies.
 HUD publishes its Housing Counseling Notice of Funding Availability (NOFA) in the Federal Register and on its Funds Available web page.
 To apply, the agency must use the Grants.gov electronic application system.
 HUD evaluates applications and issues grant agreements to successful applicants.
 Applicants may appeal a grant denial or amount to HUD.

 HUD pays only part of the costs of an agency's counseling activities, so grantees need to leverage their HUD grant with funding from other resources.

 Program Regulations: 24 CFR Part 214 implements the Housing Counseling Program authorized by Section 106 of the Housing and Urban Development Act of 1968, as amended (12 U.S.C.
 1701x).
 The program is guided by the Housing Counseling Program Handbook (HUD Handbook 7610.1 REV-5).
 The program is administered by HUD's Office of Housing Counseling - Federal Housing Administration.